Race to the bottom for workers’ rights

 The RCEP could increase the number of temporary migrant workers in Australia, without testing whether local workers are available.

-Temporary workers are already vulnerable to exploitation because they can be deported if they complain.
+Temporary workers are already vulnerable to exploitation because they are tied to ne employer and can be deported if they complain.
 Without stronger protections in place, this would lead to a race to the bottom on workers’ pay and conditions.

 Wíthout strong, enforceable workers’ rights based on International Labour Organisation standards, the RCEP could contribute to a global race to the bottom on workers’ rights.

 Deregulated global production chains have resulted in job losses in industrialised countries, and a race to the bottom as low income countries compete for investment with no effective workers’ rights, health or safety regulation.

 A notorious case was the 2013 Bangladesh clothing factory disaster, where workers with no rights were ordered back into a substandard building which then collapsed, killing 1300 mostly women and children.
 This factory was one of many supplying major Australian retailers.